almibe/ligature-rs/README.md

 The `new_entity` method runs inside a transaction so it is guaranteed to be unique and at the time of creation.

 ### Attributes
-Attributes in Ligature are a label that statements two Entities together.
+Attributes in Ligature are a label that relates two Entities together.

 ### Values
 Values in Ligature can either be an Entity or a Literal.